joomla/joomla-framework/src/Joomla/Application/README.md

 ## Logging within Applications

-`Application\Base` implements the `Psr\Log\LoggerAwareInterface` so is ready for intergrating with an logging package that supports that standard.
+`AbstractApplication` implements the `Psr\Log\LoggerAwareInterface` so is ready for intergrating with an logging package that supports that standard.

-The following example shows how you could set up logging in your application using `initialise` method from `Application\Base`.
+The following example shows how you could set up logging in your application using `initialise` method from `AbstractApplication`.

 ```php
 use Joomla\Application\AbstractApplication;